markwetzel/BlueTreadWeather/README.md

 5. Open a web browser and navigate to http://localhost:3000/ to access the app.

-To stop and remove the running containers, execute the following command from the `BlueTreadWeather` directory:
+To stop and remove the running containers, execute the following command from the `SkyStatus` directory:

 ```
 docker-compose down